 While in the Dominican Republic recently there was much talk and hype of a beverage called Mama Juana (mamajuana).
 Our tour operator warned us about it as there are rules for bringing it back home and there are various variations of the drink.
 I had to try it while I was there and was shocked by how potent it was.
 A small shot of this beverage and I was totally looped.
 So I had to do some research and find out everything I could about the Dominican legend known as Dominican Viagra.

 What is Mamajuana?
 (Mama Juana)

-This drink special to the Dominican Republic and Haiti is a rum, red wine and honey mixture soaked in a bottle with various tree bark and herbs.
-The drink evolved from its early form as an herbal tea prepared by the Taino Indians, which included water with various tree bark and herbs.
-In the post-Columbus era alcohol was added to the recipe.
+This drink unique to the Dominican Republic and Haiti is a rum, red wine and honey mixture soaked in a bottle with various tree bark and herbs.
+The drink evolved from its early form as a herbal tea prepared by the Taino Indians, which included water with different tree bark and herbs.
+In the post-Columbus era, alcohol was added to the recipe.

 The mixture of bark, tree leaves and herbs varies depending on the region in Dominican or Haiti.
 There are various versions of the drink including the following types of vegetation:

 - Albahaca (Ocimum basilicum)

 - Bojuco Caro (Princess Vine)

 The bark and herb mixture soaked with dark rum (40% Proof or 20% alcohol) or red wine and in some cases a ma combination both.
 The herbs and bark soak in this for several weeks, and the liquid is removed, and honey, fresh rum and red wine are added again.
 There is a debate as to how many times the mixture is reused some say indefinitely, others ten years, others more specific from 2 – 6 times.
 The more times the herbs and bark are soaked in the alcohol and honey mixture, the less bitter the mixture tastes.
 Some versions include ginger, cinnamon and vanilla; there is no right or wrong recipe.